FailAcademy/learning/wdp-toronto/_slides/week-03/02-gulp.md

 ???

-#### Syntax Note
+**Syntax Note:**

-When requiring node modules at the top, that the syntax can be comma seperated variable declaration (as seen in example) or each module as it's own statement (var statement with semi colon after each).
+When requiring node modules at the top, that the syntax can be comma seperated variable declaration (as seen in example) or each module as it's own statement (const statement with semi colon after each).

-Diff plugin docs write it different and students tend to get confused.
+Different plugin docs write it different and students tend to get confused.

+Also talk about `pipe`:

+* Streams are collections of data
+* "Pipe" just means to take the output of a command and use it as the input for the next command
+* Pipes are a general computing concept you will encounter many places, e.g.: `curl -s https://baconipsum.com/api/?type=all-meat | say`
+* The pipe command takes the output of one command and uses it as the input for another
+* The `pipe()` method is something we get from Node (check the docs!)

 ---